 - No control over data and devices.
 It’s very common for employees to forget about traditional security measures with their own devices.
 Password protection, IT best practices and policies go out the door with personally owned devices, and this compromises the security of company IT resources.

 - Vulnerability to malware and viruses.
 With the ability to use their own smart phones, employees are free to download other apps and use their phones however they want.
 Unfortunately, this also means they could end up downloading a bad app and opening the door to malware and viruses that effect the operating systems.

 Cloud Communications Protect Your Customers

 While letting mobile employees use their own devices for work isn’t new, learning how to handle the risks, is.
 Understanding how this risk can affect a company and their IT department is important.
 What if there was a way for companies to have a BYOD-friendly workplace without exposing themselves and their employees to security and privacy risks?

 Cloud PBX can help solve these major security concerns within a BYOD environment.

-Secure BYOD with b-hive
+Secure BYOD management with b-hive

 b-hive makes it possible for companies to provide a safe and secure BYOD policy, especially for the mobile workforce.
 For example, b-hive comes with a free mobile app that connects a client’s business line to a mobile phone.
 Since the app undergoes regular security updates, it allows for mobility without exposing the company to security risks.